Electrical Standards For Contactors AC1, AC2, AC3, AC4, DC1, DC2 DC3

 AC-6a: Transformers ON/OFF

-AC-6b: These type of contactor is used in capacitor banks switching.
+AC-6b: This type of contractor is used in capacitor banks switching.

-AC-7a: Small Inductive loads on house hold such as TV, mixers, drilling machine etc.
+AC-7a: Small Inductive loads on households such as TV, mixers, drilling machine, etc.

 AC-7b: Rotating machines on households such as fans, central vacuum cleaners, washing machines etc.